 Ledger is a brand of crypto hardware wallets.
-They are among the most trusted in the industry and were responsible for bringing the first hardware wallets to market.
+They were responsible for bringing the first hardware wallets to market.

 In the years since Ledger’s debut, many other wallet makers have hit the scene.
 But the Ledger name is still synonymous with secure crypto hardware wallets.
 The company derives its name from blockchain technology.
 Understanding the question “what is a crypto ledger” sheds light on why the company chose this name.

 The term “crypto ledger,” or simply ledger, refers to the public ledger of transactions recorded on the blockchain.
 These transactions are recorded in the form of Bitcoin addresses.
 Whenever someone makes a transaction on the Bitcoin blockchain or any other blockchain, the transaction is recorded in the blockchain ledger along with the relevant information.
 This includes the time the transaction occurred, the amount sent, the sender and recipient’s addresses, and the current number of network confirmations.

 A new blockchain begins with something called a “genesis block.”
 This is a manufactured block to start things off because no transactions have occurred yet.
 From that point on, transactions are grouped into additional “blocks,” with each block being added to the one that came before it.
 Subsequent blocks form a “chain,” giving rise to the term blockchain.
 A blockchain is, therefore, a public ledger of transactions.